Dec 7, 2023

 >>Learn more: How to make a budget

 - No high-interest debt.
 Let’s say you earn 5% on your investment, but you owe 18% interest on a credit card balance.
 That cancels out your return and then some, so it may be wise to pay down high-interest debt before you invest may be a good option.

 >>Learn more: How to get out of debt

 - An emergency fund.
 Do you have three to six months of expenses in savings?
-If not, tying up all your extra cash in investments might force you to liquidate fast in case of emergency, which may cause you to lose money on your investments.
+If not, tying up all your extra cash in investments might force you to liquidate fast in case of an emergency, which may cause you to lose money on your investments.

 >>Learn more: How to start emergency and rainy-day funds

 - Clear financial goals.
 Both investing and saving can be important ways to set aside money for the future; they each serve different functions.
 Setting goals and determining the right financial tools for meeting them lay a solid foundation.